andispapageo/ErpDiscountsSubSystemNetCore/README.md

 1. Events, <br/>
 1. Handlers, <br/>
 1. Custom Exceptions, <br/>
-1. ViewModels

 **Application UserFlow**: <br/>

-On app initial launch, the software seeds and migrate data in MSSQLLocalDb with EFCore.<br/><br/>
+On application's initial launch,the software seeds and migrate data.<br/><br/>
 Starting in Home Page, users are able to see the Orders and available discounts with Final discount of subscriptions as along the dynamic binding of customer fields.<br/><br/>
-In order for the Unauthorised user to be able to create dynamic fields for Customer, a new user should be registered with Microsoft Identity and login.
-Once logged in there is a navigation where an authorised user can create dynamic simple string fields and dropdown fields.
+In order for the unauthorised user to be able to create dynamic fields for a customer, a new user should be registered with Microsoft Identity and login.
+Once logged in there is a navigation where an authorised user can create dynamic, simple string fields and dropdown fields.
 <br/><br/>
 *PS.
 In order to recreate the ERDiagram.Designer and ERFragram.xsd in Visual Studio 22 please open the ERDiagram.xsd in Infastructure.Diagrams Project.<br/> Open SQL Server ObjectExlplorer and connect to the new aspnet-ErpDiscountsSubSystemNetCore-(..)
 Database.
 Please drag and drop all the Tables in the ERDiagram.Designer